Is Australia safe? Everything you need to know

 Snakes

 Sure, snakes live in Australia, but so do kangaroos.
 And just like kangaroos, snakes aren’t usually found in cities and major tourist areas; they prefer to be in their own habitat, typically in the desert or dense bushland.
 They’re also not very fond of people and are even known to be shy.
-Our advice?
+The best advice?
 If you see a snake, leave it alone and it’ll do the same.

 Check out our range of Australia trips featuring guided bushwalks